 His Oxford MSc thesis was on neuroanatomy.
 He obtained his FRCS in 1954, his MRCP in 1955, his Oxford Doctorate of Medicine in 1957 and his Oxford Mastership of Surgery in 1962.
 He took over the Urological Department at The Middlesex Hospital, when Sir Eric Riches retired in 1963, and created a pioneering urodynamic unit as an integral part of his routine clinical service.
 Since about 1975 he confined his personal surgical interest and practice to functional reconstruction.

 He was elected to FACS (Hon) in 1997, to FRACS (Hon) in 1981, to elite Fellowship of the Urological Society of Australia in 1988 and the Honorary Fellowship of the American Association of Genito-Urinary Surgeons in 2002.
 He was awarded an Honorary Doctorate of Science in New York in 1988.
 During the 40 years between 1965 and 2005 he undertook more than 300 operating surgical teaching visits mostly in America, Australia and New Zealand, but also in Europe and the UK.

-He was interviewed by Dominic Hodgson for a series called "Standing on the shoulders of giants" published in the British Journal of Medical & Surgical Urology (BJMSU) in 2012.
+He was interviewed by Dominic Hodgson for a series called "Standing on the Shoulders of Giants" published in the British Journal of Medical & Surgical Urology (BJMSU, now the Journal of Clinical Urology) in 2012.

 Listen to his interview about making his own instruments